- How is a FOIA request processed?

 - Who can I contact with additional questions?

 1. How is a FOIA request processed?

 When a FOIA request is received by the FOIA Service Center it is reviewed for content to ensure requested documents are held by the Department of Education.
-It is then assigned to a FOIA Liaison Officer, who collaborates with a FOIA coordinator in the office(s) housing the requested documents.
+It is then assigned to a FOIA Analyst, who collaborates with a FOIA coordinator in the office(s) housing the requested documents.
 All identified documents are reviewed and exempted information is redacted.
 All responsive documents, regardless of their redaction status, go through a secondary review process by a FOIA Analyst and compiled to be sent to the requester.TOP

 2. How long does it take to receive records?

 This depends on the requested information and the amount of time necessary to find and review the records.
 The Department of Education is allotted 20 business days to respond to FOIA requests.
 However, the release of records may take longer.
 If the situation qualifies, the Department of Education will notify the requester of a 10-day extension to process the request.TOP

 3. What types of information can I request from the Department of Education?

 ED handles many different programs and offices.
 FOIA requests include information found in documents, emails, audio or visual recordings, memos and more.
 When possible, frequently requested documents and records of great public interest are posted online to allow the public access.
 Those can be found in the in the FOIA Reading Room, found hereTOP